Housing Services

 Section 8 Waiting List Frequently Asked Questions

-Why don't you tell me my position on the wait list?
+#1: Why don't you tell me my position on the wait list?

-How is my position on the wait list determined?
+#2: How is my position on the wait list determined?

-Your position on the wait list is affected by three factors: 1) any preferences you receive; 2) the date and time of your application, and 3) all the other applicants on the wait list.
+Your position on the Wait List is affected by three factors: 1) any preferences you receive; 2) the date and time of your application, and 3) all the other applicants on the wait list.

-Because the list is ordered by preferences, your wait list position can and will constantly change because of factor #3 – as people come and go on the wait list they affect your position on the list.
+Because the list is ordered by preferences, your Wait List position can and will constantly change because of factor #3 – as people come and go on the Wait List they affect your position on the list.

 Applicants who have one or more preferences receive priority points and your position is determined by how many priority points you receive – more points mean a higher position.
 If you have the same amount of priority points as another applicant, the date the time of your application breaks the tie.